Tim Cain: Carbine Studios

 Cain joined Carbine Studios when it was formed in 2005 as its programming director working on a fantasy MMO game for NCSoft.
 He was promoted to design director October 7, 2008.
 Cain left Carbine Studios in July 2011.

 Obsidian Entertainment

 In 2011, Tim Cain joined Obsidian Entertainment as senior programmer.
 He worked on Pillars of Eternity, which was funded through Kickstarter.
 He was also a co-director for The Outer Worlds.
-Since June 2020, Cain is no longer employed by Obsidian as a full time employee, but still worked for them on The Outer Worlds 2, as well as for two other companies on a contract basis.
+As of June 2020, Cain was no longer a full time employee of Obsidian, but still collaborated on The Outer Worlds 2, as well as for two other companies on a contract basis.
+On December 5, 2025, Tim announced on his YouTube channel that he had moved back to Southern California and returned to full time, in person employment with Obsidian.

 Youtube channel

 Cain created a YouTube channel in 2011.
 He began regularly uploading videos in 2023 in which he discusses topics such as the video game industry, video game development, business management, and his experiences with different companies and projects, as well as occasional personal stories.
 As of November 2025, the channel has released 674 videos and has 192k subscribers.

 I have an ulterior motive which I've revealed after months of doing Youtube.
 I want people watching my channel to learn how to make games, and then make games for me to play[…] because I'm explaining games how I like them made, so if a few people start making those kinds of games, it's win-win!